101 Things You Didn't Know about the Freemasons

 and John K. Young, Ph.D.

 What I didn't realize at the time was that I also owned the 'parent' book to this one.
 This is an adapted version of the book which was jointly authored by Young and Karg (credits equal and names reversed as differentiated from this work) titled "The Everything Freemasons Book: Unlock the Secrets of This Ancient And Mysterious Society!"
 I found that work to be FAR inferior to the newest arrivals on the market the year earlier (Chris Hodapp's 'Dummies' book and Brent Morris' 'Idiot's' book).
-It just didn't measure up and although it tried to mimic the cutesy icons and emphasis conventions found in both of those series, this fell flat.
+It just didn't measure up and although it tried to mimic the cutesy icons and emphasis conventions found in both of those series, Everything fell flat.

 When I returned home and found a review on Amazon, I was even more convinced I'd wasted my money based on a review which pointed out this connection.
 It took me nearly a year before I picked it up to pan it.
 Instead, I found a completely different approach, a fresher and more direct writing style, and more concise descriptions and definitions.
 In short, a FAR better book - and one which wasn't at all what I'd expected.